lnvglr/character-diversion/character-diversion.md

 *Character Diversion* is designed to help get a better picture of how people think about certain design decisions, show where people agree and disagree, and link those opinions with the character shapes they refer to.
 This way, *Character Diversion*, creates a better overview of the conversation and with visual referencing enables a more intuitive approach to typographic discourse.

-*Character Diversion* breaks with conventional design of forums by breaking away from language-based discourse towards a glyph-based discourse.
+*Character Diversion* breaks with the conventional design of forums by breaking away from language-based discourse towards a glyph-based discourse.
 It also breaks with the style of contemporary forums on type, applying the paradigms of web app development.
 This means *Character Diversion* works asynchronously (i.e. not page reloads when users navigate the platform or submit data), shifting the user experience towards the bliss of using native apps.
-This paradigm shift in the world of typographic discourse software is undelined with the contemporary muted aesthetics, paired with a beige nostalgia.
+This paradigm shift in the world of typographic discourse software is underlined with the contemporary muted aesthetics, paired with a beige nostalgia.

 As the platform will be specifically for discourse on character shapes, those characters will be at the center of the discussion.
 As previously established, language needs to function as the glue of the discourse, and so the glyphs are paired and linked to opinions.

 ### User Flow

 HTML (HyperText Markup Language) is the most basic building block of the Web.
-The ›H‹ stands for ›hyper‹ stands for links pointing away from the current location in the page or the Web.
-In this spirit, *Character Diversion* links to each of its areas to another one.
+The ›H‹ stands for ›hyper‹ stands for links pointing away from the current location on the page or the Web.
+In this spirit, *Character Diversion* links each of its areas to another one.
 Yet, there is a premeditated user flow.

 New visitors arrive on the landing page, where the platform is introduced.
-From there, users are given the option to login (or sign up if they are not registered, yet) or to discover discourses.
-In the discourse discovery page visitors can view a discourse and get to the glyphs view within the page.
+From there, users are given the option to log in (or sign up if they are not registered, yet) or to discover discourses.
+On the discourse discovery page, visitors can view a discourse and get to the glyphs view within the page.
 They can inspect the glyphs, or move over to the about view, reading about the discourse and typeface in question.
 Or visitors view the opinions.
 Most paths lead to the visitors viewing the discourse and engaging by sharing opinions or voting the ones they like up and the ones they dislike down.

 ![flow](/Users/Leon/Sites/character-diversion-mono/documentation/cd.svg)